jupyterhub/jupyterhub/docs/source/troubleshooting.md

 This issue occurs when the authenticator requires a local system user to exist.
 In these cases, you need to use a spawner that does not require an existing system user account, such as `DockerSpawner` or `KubeSpawner`.

-### How can I run JupyterHub with sudo but use my current env vars and virtualenv location?
+### How can I run JupyterHub with sudo but use my current environment variables and virtualenv location?

 When launching JupyterHub with `sudo jupyterhub` I get import errors and my environment variables don't work.